leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 Discrete customer is the opposite.
 In this case, each order created within M3 should be added with a unique customer number.

-For this scenario, the **Create New Customer** parameter is then set to &#39;Yes&#39;, and the parameter below it (now called **Customer Template ID** ) then contains which M3 customer# to use as a template to create new customers from (via an additional Copy function preceding the creation of each order).
+For this scenario, the **Create Customer On Placing Order** parameter is then set to &#39;Yes&#39;, and IONCUST is used as a template to create new customers from (via an additional Add function preceding the creation of each order).

 In the Discrete Customer scenario, eConnect always as a first step validates whether the customer has placed an order previously.
 If so, the already existing customer# is used.